-Top news: Economic Survey for 2018-’19 to be tabled in Parliament today
+Top news: Economic Survey for 2018-’19 tabled in Rajya Sabha

 The biggest stories of the day.

-The government will table the Economic Survey for 2018-’19 in Parliament on Thursday, a day before it presents the Union Budget.
+The government tabled the Economic Survey for 2018-’19 in the Rajya Sabha on Thursday, a day before it presents the Union Budget.
 This is also Chief Economic Adviser KV Subramanian’s first Economic Survey since being appointed to the post in December.

 Congress General Secretary Priyanka Gandhi Vadra on Thursday said she had the “deepest respect” for her brother Rahul Gandhi’s decision to step down as the party’s president.
 “Few have the courage that you do,” she tweeted, tagging Rahul Gandhi.